PeterLuschny/tablInspector/README.md

 The first (left) column indicates the row number and is not part of the triangle.

 To use the library, put the file Tables.py in the same directory where your project is or where the interpreter can find it elsewhere.
 Make sure your Python has the "more_itertools" package installed.
-The other Python files are not needed as long as you do not want to
+The other Python files are not needed as long as you do not want to add new triangles.

 ### Example 1